craigbarnes/dte/docs/dterc.md

 ### **wnext**

-Next window.
+Focus next window.

 ### **wprev**

-Previous window.
+Focus previous window.

 ### **wresize** [**-h**|**-v**] [_N_|+_N_|-- -_N_]

-If no parameter given, equalize window sizes in current frame.
+Resize the current window, in accordance with the arguments described below.
+If no arguments are given, window sizes in the current frame are equalized.

 `-h`
 :   Resize horizontally